twallema/influenza-USA/data/README.md

 ### cases

 + `2017_2018_Flu.csv`: Contains the weekly number of cases, hospitalisations and deaths in the USA for the 2017-2018 Flu season.
 Obtained from Josh (#TODO: where did he get it from?).

++ `weekly_flu_incid_complete.csv`: Obtained from Shaun (#TODO: where did he get it from?).

+### initial condition

++ `initial_condition_17-18.csv`: Contains the initial condition and model parameters of Josh' reference model, obtained by calibrating the model (no age groups or spatial patches) to the 2017-2018 Influenza season.

 ## Interim